WordPress/gutenberg/packages/style-engine/README.md

 -   _$block_styles_ `array` A block's `attributes.style` object or the top level styles in theme.json
 -   _$options_ `array<string|boolean>` An array of options to determine the output.
     -   _context_ `string` An identifier describing the origin of the style object, e.g., 'block-supports' or 'global-styles'.
 Default is 'block-supports'.
-When both `context` and `selector` are set, the style engine will store the CSS rules using the `context` as a key.
+When both `context` and `selector` are set, the Style Engine will store the CSS rules using the `context` as a key.
     -   _convert_vars_to_classnames_ `boolean` Whether to skip converting CSS var:? values to var( --wp--preset--\* ) values.
 Default is `false`.
     -   _selector_ `string` When a selector is passed, `generate()` will return a full CSS rule `$selector { ...rules }`, otherwise a concatenated string of properties and values.